scipion-em/docs/release-3.0.0/_sources/docs/developer/developers.rst.txt

 Setup your Development Environment, we prefer `Eclipse-IDE <eclipse>`_ or `PyCharm-IDE <pycharm>`_

-Advanced Development Topics
+Advanced development topics
 ===========================
-The following link contains `Advanced-Development-Topics <advanced-topics>`_.
+The following link contains `advanced development topics <advanced-topics>`_.
 The information provided is intended for developers working in our lab and developing the core of
 Scipion.
 Anyway, some general information is also found such as Profiling and Debugging.